Hokitika Museum: Origins

 Hokitika's population had rapidly increased in the 1860s due to the West Coast gold rush, so it was seen as fitting for it to have a museum.
 It started in two 'Museum Rooms' in the 1869 Hokitika Town Hall building, which was operated from at least 1877 by the Westland Institute.
 From 1900 the honorary curator of the museum was Dr Herbert Macandrew.

 The Museum Room was requisitioned by the Hokitika Borough Council in 1946.
 In 1952 a museum committee was established, led by Bob Drummond, to find a dedicated space to house the museum.
 The "Hokitika Pioneer Museum" opened in 1960, consisting of one room in the 1908 Hokitika Carnegie Library.

 Donations to the new museum room were so enthusiastic that what had begun a planned extension became a plan for a new building.
 Fundraising began in 1964 for a museum building to be built behind the Carnegie Library, and the equivalent of $450,000 in 2013 dollars was raised by public subscriptions, service clubs, and a grant from the Department of Internal Affairs.
 The West Coast Historical Museum opened in the new building on 20 December 1973, the anniversary of Hokitika's founding in 1864.
 The speaker was Roger Duff, director of Canterbury Museum.
 The building had an entrance on Tancred Street with two display halls separated by a courtyard arboretum.
 It was open seven days and had a 30c entrance fee.
 A posthumous gift of books by William Heinz in 1977 established the core of a research centre.

 Carnegie Building

+The Carnegie Building had been erected as a public library using a 1905 grant from Andrew Carnegie's library philanthropy.

 By the time the new museum building was completed, the Carnegie Library was nearly derelict, and not part of the new museum.
 After being empty for 20 years it was restored in the 1990s, through the efforts of Carnegie Building Restoration Committee and Heritage Hokitika.
 The restoration cost $600,000, and involved internal bracing and replacement of the parapets and roof pagoda with plastered-over plastic for earthquake safety.

 The Museum was able to move back into what was now known as the Carnegie Building in 1998, with one of the 1973 galleries becoming collections storage and the museum entrance moved to Hamilton Street.
 The building housed a public Carnegie Gallery for community art exhibitions, as well an i-Site information centre.
 In 2010 the museum revived its original name, becoming the Hokitika Museum once more.